Homepage

 Cromer Church

-We start our tour of Cromer by walking from the cliff-top car-park (£1 per hour) along the West Promenade to the town centre.
-The walk takes us past colourful gardens, a putting green and seating areas; the entire promenade gives wonderful views down over the sea.
+We start our tour of Cromer by walking from the cliff-top car-park along the West Promenade to the town centre.
+Around the year 1900, Cromer's Promenade was extended both east and west of the town.
+Today, the promenade contains colourful gardens, a putting green (west), boating lake (east) and many seating areas; the entire promenade gives wonderful views down over the sea and pier.
 The seaside promenades were invented by the Victorians, when it was fashionable to stroll along the promenade and pier, listening to military bands and viewing a spectrum of seaside entertainments including Punch and Judy puppet shows.

 Cromer Promenade